-4.1.
-Enhanced Biological Pump
+4.1 Enhanced biological pump

-340 The biological carbon pump can be summarized as the supply of biologically sequestered CO2 to the deep ocean.
-In the euphotic zone phytoplankton and diazotrophs take up CO2, a process that is intensified by elevated PO4 concentrations in the surface ocean (Fig. 6a).
-Part of the organic matter sinks out of the euphotic zone (Fig. 6b) to the ocean interior, where it is respired using O2.
+The biological carbon pump can be summarized as the supply of biologically sequestered CO_2 to the deep ocean.
+In the euphotic zone, phytoplankton and diazotrophs take up CO_2 , a process that is intensified by elevated PO_4 concentrations in the surface ocean (Fig. 6a).
+Part of the organic matter sinks out of the euphotic zone (Fig. 6b) to the ocean interior, where it is respired using O_2 .
 It is therefore P supply to the surface waters that explains the differences in deoxygenation between the simulations.
-Circulation changes could also affect the supply of O2 to the ocean interior.
-However, no significant differences in climate and circulation appeared among the simulations and therefore the global-warming induced circulation changes affected all simulations in the same way.
-In the Ref simulation, net primary production (NPP, Fig. 6a black line) increased from 45 to 70 TmolP a-1 (57 to 89 GtC a-1) by the end of the simulation.
-In Weath0.15, enhanced P supply to the ocean led to
+Circulation changes could also affect the supply of O_2 to the ocean interior.
+However, no significant differences in climate and circulation appeared among the simulations, and therefore the global-warming-induced circulation changes affected all simulations in the same way.

-- a doubling of NPP compared to the Ref simulation.
+In the Ref simulation, NPP (Fig. 6a, black line) increased from 45 to 70 TmolP a^{-1} (57 to 89 GtC a^{-1}) by the end of the simulation.
+In Weath0.15, enhanced P supply to the ocean led to a doubling of NPP compared to the Ref simulation.
 The P inventory increased continuously, but NPP did not follow this trend and instead peaked in the year 4000.
-In the year 5000, all simulations, excluding Weath0.38, showed a similar response of NPP to the P addition with an increase in NPP of 19 TmolP a-1 (relative to the Ref simulation) per 10% increase in P inventory.
-In Weath0.38 the response was weaker and NPP increased by 8 TmolP a-1 per 10% rise in the P concentration.
-P is less - 355 effectively utilized in simulations with large oceanic P inventories.
-Higher ocean temperatures enhanced remineralization of organic matter in the shallower ocean so that the overall export to NPP ratio decreased from its preindustrial value of 0.12 to an average value among all simulations of 0.08 by the year 5000.
-This is because despite the warming-driven enhanced remineralization, the warmingdriven intensification of ocean stratification leads to a decline in supply of nutrients to the surface layer - 360 and reduced export production, in line with earlier studies (eg: Bopp et al., 2013, Landolfi et al., 2017).
-To summarize, NPP and export of organic matter is sensitive to P addition.
-However, the proposed positive feedback between P, NPP, export of organic matter, and deoxygenation was limited in our simulations due to a negative feedback related to nitrate availability.
-This is shown and explored in the following section.
-We acknowledge that accounting for P burial in weathering simulations may limit - 365 the P increase.
-However, the effect of P burial has been shown to be small relative to the increase in benthic release of P due to the feedback involving redox-sensitive benthic P fluxes associated with the expansion of OMZ (Niemeyer et al. 2017, Fig. S1).
+In the year 5000, all simulations, excluding Weath 0.38, showed a similar response of NPP to the P addition, with an increase in NPP of 19 TmolP a-1 (relative to the Ref simulation) per 10 % increase in P inventory.
+In Weath 0.38, the response was weaker and NPP increased by 8 TmolP a-1 per 10 % rise in the P concentration.
+P is less effectively utilized in simulations with large oceanic P inventories.
+Higher ocean temperatures enhanced remineralization of organic matter in the shallower ocean so that the overall export to NPP ratio decreased from its pre-industrial value of 0.12 to an average value among all simulations of 0.08 by the year 5000.
+This is because despite the warming-driven enhanced remineralization, the warming-driven intensification of ocean stratification leads to a decline in supply of nutrients to the surface layer and reduced export production, in line with earlier studies (e.g. Bopp et al., 2013; Landolfi et al., 2017).